 Keynotes, presentations, and debates

-Then it's time for presentations:
+Then it was time for presentations:

 - Stefan Kröll and Maria Ruchkina from Lund University, Sweden, about a topic to be announced